Kemençe of the Black Sea

-The Kemençe of the Black Sea (Karadeniz kemençesi, Ποντιακή λύρα Pontiakí lýra or Pontic lyre, Çilili (ჭილილი), քամանի Qamani, lyra) is a traditional musical instrument.
+The Kemençe of the Black Sea or Pontic Lyre (Karadeniz kemençesi, Ποντιακή λύρα Pontiakí lýra, Çilili (ჭილილი), քամանի Qamani, lyra) is a traditional musical instrument.
 It belongs to the category of stringed bowed musical instruments.
-It has three strings, usually tuned to perfect fourths, usually tuned B-E-A. It is the pre-eminent musical folk instrument originated from the Northeastern Turkey, especially around the Eastern Black Sea Region and historically and currently played by Turkish and Pontic Greek folk artists from Turkey and Greece.
+It has three strings, usually tuned to perfect fourths, usually tuned B-E-A. The instrument is historically and currently played by Turkish and Greek folk artists from Turkey and Greece.
 The instrument is made of different types of wood.

 Origin and history

 The earliest stringed instruments were mostly plucked (for example, the Greek lyre).
 Two-stringed, bowed instruments, played upright and strung and bowed with horsehair, may have originated in the nomadic equestrian cultures of Central Asia, in forms closely resembling the modern-day Mongolian Morin huur and the Kazakh Kobyz.
 Might be an instrument of Scythians.
 Also Circassian people of Caucasus region has the same instrument named Shikepshine which basically means horse tail violin.
 Similar and variant types were probably disseminated along east–west trading routes from Asia into the Middle East, and the Byzantine Empire.

 The direct ancestor of all European bowed instruments is the Iranian Kemanche, the Byzantine lyra and later the European rebec.
 The word ‘kemance’ is derived from the Persian word which means ‘little bow’.

 The Pontian lyre seems to have been created between the 11th and 12th centuries, when Pontus was part of the Byzantine Empire, while the name "Kemenche" first appeared in the 10th century.
 According to Pavlos Hairopoulos, it was created by the Greeks of Pontus themselves.